 Almond flour worked really well for baking our Keto Chocolate Chip Cookies.

-Almond Flour is in many health food stores, and we have even seen it at our local supermarkets too. (though the mark up seems a little steep in many specialty health food stores so we usually get almond meal here, look around for whats cheapest or on special)
+Almond Flour is in many health food stores, and we have even seen it at our local supermarkets too. (though the mark up seems a little steep in many specialty health food stores so we usually get almond meal here, look around for what’s cheapest or on special)

 Almond flour will keep for seven months if you keep it an airtight container in the refrigerator.
-Remember it isn’t really flour and needs to be treated differently.
+Remember, it isn’t really flour and needs to be treated differently.

-Keto Almond Flour Recipes
+Almond Flour Keto Recipes

 - Low Carb Cherry Cream Chocolate Cookie Bars